How Much Does a New Roof Cost?

-We’ll get to the disappointing part right up front – we are not able to calculate exactly how much a new roof will cost for your specific home here on our website.
+We’ll get to the disappointing part right up front – we are not able to calculate exactly the cost of roof replacement for your specific home here on our website.
 For that, one of our professional estimators needs to visit your property in person to note and analyze numerous variables.
 Accepting that fact, we can still give you some useful information on Portland roof replacement costs that will help you become familiar with the concepts and general principals that affect the new roof installation pricing for your home.
-To see a more comprehensive list of specific items that go into the cost of a roofing project, check out this article on component in a roof’s cost.
+To see a more comprehensive list of specific items that go into the cost to replace a roof, check out this article on component in a roof’s cost.

 - Simple Asphalt Roll Roofing – Generally not used on residences, but rather more utilitarian structures such as sheds, detached garages, patio covers, etc.